priyamadabal/HR-Attrition-Analysis-Tableau/README.md

-# HR-Attrition-Analysis-Tableau
+# HR Attrition Analysis Dashboard
 Data analysis and visualisation of HR attrition factors using Tableau.

-# HR Attrition Analysis Dashboard

 ## Overview